-The Department of Music has available a number of tuition scholarships ranging downward in amount from the maximum award of a full tuition waiver for four years to minimum awards of a thousand dollars.
+The Department of Music has available a number of music scholarships.
 These scholarships are "talent-based," not "need-based:" that is, the student's financial condition is not considered in the awarding of these scholarships.

 Department of Music tuition waivers are given to outstanding musicians with a high record of academic achievement.
 The department also takes into account the student's instrument or vocal type and the department's needs in that area.
 The department considers students for scholarship only after they have auditioned for the department and have applied to and been accepted by the University Admissions Office.